 Oracle 26ai: GROUP BY ALL

-Oracle 26ai introduces GROUP BY ALL — a shorthand that tells Oracle to automatically include every non-aggregate column from your SELECT list in the grouping, so you never have to enumerate them by hand.
+Oracle 26ai introduces GROUP BY ALL which is syntactic sugar to tell Oracle to automatically include every non-aggregate column from your SELECT list in the grouping, so you don’t have add them again in the GROUP BY clause.

 The problem

 Standard SQL requires every non-aggregate column in the SELECT list to appear explicitly in the GROUP BY clause.
 For a short query that’s fine.
-For a wider one it becomes repetitive — and fragile:
+For a longer one it becomes repetitive and it is easy to omit a column resulting in a ORA-00979: not a GROUP BY expression.

 -- Headcount by department and job